By Sam Bojarski

 Haitians have joined the millions nationwide who have protested racism and police brutality, in the wake of George Floyd’s death.
 Next month, members of New York’s Haitian community will make their voices heard in Washington.

-Dr. Marie Lemy, a Haitian-American who resides in upstate New York, said the reaction to George Floyd’s death feels different than the movements that sprang up in response to the death of Michael Brown and other instances of police violence against Black people.
+Dr. Marie Lemy, a Haitian-American who resides in Hopewell Junction, New York, said the reaction to George Floyd’s death feels different than the movements that sprang up in response to the death of Michael Brown and other instances of police violence against Black people.

 “What’s different this time was the international reaction.
 And hopefully it’s not just a moment, it becomes like a change, that’s what I’m hoping.
 So that’s why we have to take this opportunity and make sure it materializes into something concrete,” Lemy said.

 Lemy is helping to organize a bus trip down to Washington on Aug.
 28, along with members of the Haitian American Alliance (HAA), their close friends and family.
 The group will join the National Action Network’s “Get Your Knee Off Our Necks” Commitment March on Washington, convened by Rev. Al Sharpton and Martin Luther King III.

 The families of George Floyd and Eric Garner have joined Sharpton, leader of the National Action Network civil rights organization, in planning the march, held 57 years to the day after the first March on Washington, when Martin Luther King, Jr. delivered his immortal “I Have a Dream” speech.
 Numerous national organizations, including the National Association for the Advancement of Colored People (NAACP), National Urban League and major labor unions are partnering to present the march.

 “This March on Washington shows our commitment to fighting for the oppressed, the marginalized, the neglected people of this country,” said Rev. Al Sharpton, in a statement earlier in July.